davedonnellydev/tracker-app-mobile/README.md

 - View and manage your saved links.
 - Responsive design tailored for mobile devices.
 - Built with vanilla JavaScript—no external libraries required.
-- Data persistence using Firebase Realtime Database.
+- Data persistence using Firebase Realtime Database. _Please note: as the structure of this app would allow anyone to save anything to the database, I have changes turned off the 'write' functionality of the firebase db attached to this app_.

 ## 🚀 Live Demo